 In January 2022, the Company announced that Incyte elected to opt-out of its ex-U.S. development of MCLA-145, from the parties joint collaboration agreement executed in 2017.
-At inception of the collaboration, for the designated product candidate (MCLA-145), the Company retained the exclusive right to develop and commercialize products and product candidates in the United States, while Incyte obtained the exclusive right to develop and commercialize products and product candidates arising from such program outside the United States.
+At inception of the collaboration, for the designated product candidate (MCLA-145), the Company retained the exclusive right to develop and commercialize products and product candidates in the United States, while Incyte obtained the exclusive right to develop and commercialize products and product candidates in the United States.
 For MCLA-145, the parties conducted and shared equally the costs of mutually agreed global development activities.
 Incyte's opt-out of ex-U.S. rights to MCLA-145 provides the Company the exclusive right to develop and commercialize potential MCLA-145 products globally.
 Under the collaboration, Incyte will continue to support the program for a limited time while ex-U.S. activities are transitioned to the Company, and Incyte will retain a right to a residual royalty of up to 4% on sales of future commercialization of MCLA-145, if approved.

-During the year ended December 31, 2022, the Company recognized a \$1.0 million development milestone related to a candidate nomination related to one of the programs.
-There were no additional development or commercialization milestones recognized during the year ended December 31, 2022.
+During the year ended December 31, 2023, the Company recognized a \$2.5 million milestone from Incyte related to the initiation of a Phase 1 study with respect to a novel target pair program, a second \$2.5 million milestone from Incyte related to the initiation of a Phase 1 study with respect to a novel target pair program, and a \$1.0 million milestone from Incyte related to candidate nomination.
+There were no additional development or commercialization milestones recognized during the year ended December 31, 2023.
+During the year ended December 31, 2022, the Company recognized a total of \$1.0 million in development milestones.
 During the year ended December 31, 2021, the Company recognized a total of \$2.0 million in development milestones.
-There were no development milestones achieved for the year ended December 31, 2020.